JosefAlbers/Dialektik/README.md

 ## Customizing the LLM

 Dialektik is designed to be model-agnostic.
-To use a different language model:

-1. Simply pass the name of your chosen model to the `synthesize()` function using the `api_model` parameter.
-2. Modify the `mistral_api()` function or create a new function that interfaces with your chosen LLM.
-3. Update the `synthesize()` function to use your new LLM interface.

 The default model is "mistralai/Mistral-Nemo-Instruct-2407", but you can easily change this by passing a different `api_model` parameter to the `synthesize()` function.

+## Output

+The `synthesize()` function generates three outputs:

+1. Thesis: An article exploring the main themes and insights from the selected sources.
+2. Antithesis: A text presenting alternative perspectives and counterarguments to the thesis.
+3. Synthesis: A reconciliation of the thesis and antithesis, presenting a new, unified viewpoint.

+All outputs are saved in the 'syntheses' folder with timestamps for easy reference.

 ## License